jackyurchiksparrow/Obsidian-cooking/Cooking/Theory/Tangzhong.md

 Involves precooking some of the flour in the recipe with a liquid, typically milk, until the mixture turns into a thick paste.
 Adding this paste to the dough brings softness and a little extra sweetness, making for extraordinarily tender and squishy rolls.

+**It should be just a paste when being added to the dough, not a dry roux!**

 ### Tangzhong Timing